yeslogic/prince-docs/docs/installing.md

     ![The installer's completion screen](assets/images/install_05.png)

-To run Prince on Windows, you typically double-click on the Prince icon created during installation.
-You can also run only the binary, without the GUI, like on all other systems - for details please see the [Command-line Reference](command-line.md#command-line).

 For the layout of a Prince installation on Windows, see the [Windows installation layout](#windows-installation-layout) section.

-For information about using Prince from PHP, Java, .NET, and other server frameworks you will need to install one or more [Prince wrappers](/doc/server-integration/#prince-wrappers).
-See [Server Integration](server-integration.md) for installation and usage information.

 ### Installing Prince on MacOS